benank/auto-obfuscator/README.md

 ## Installation
 1. Install the required node modules using `npm install`.
+2. Create directories `ToObfuscate`, `Obfuscated`, and `ObfuscatedUI` in the same directory as the program.

 ## Usage
 1. Copy your files to `ToObfuscate`.
 It should look like `ToObfuscate/mypackage/client_package/...`.